-For your business or organization, it means planning for success by setting marketing goals and plotting the steps that will achieve them.
+For your organization, it means planning for success by setting marketing goals and plotting the steps that will achieve them.
 For you, it means having a clear direction for your day‑to‑day marketing work—and knowing how to recognize the concrete signs that you’ve succeeded.

 Sounds good, right?
 Let’s find out how to craft a truly effective marketing plan.

 What are the major components of a successful marketing plan?

 Including your current sales goals will put your marketing activities in the context of the ultimate measure of success: sales.

 Successful marketing means delivering leads that turn into sales, and you won’t know how many or what kinds of leads you need to generate without some kinds of sales goals.

 Pro tip: Don’t pull sales goals out of thin air.
 Instead, gather them from the people in your organization who generate the sales and the leaders charged with development.